Internal documentation only

 This page has been marked as draft.

-ITRS Analytics installation guide (Geneos configuration)
+ITRS Analytics Embedded Cluster air-gapped installation guide

-Geneos collects real-time monitoring data from various sources including servers, databases, networks, and applications using its extensive library of plugins and integrations.
-It can then feed these data to the ITRS Analytics platform to process and transform it into actionable insights through various apps, such as Entity Viewer, Dashboards, and Alerting, which are accessible through the Web Console.
+ITRS Analytics is an observability platform that stores and analyzes metrics, logs, and events.
+Geneos collects real-time monitoring data from servers, databases, networks, and applications, then feeds this data to ITRS Analytics for processing and transformation into actionable insights through apps such as Entity Viewer, Dashboards, and Alerting, accessible via the Web Console.

-- Use web-based interfaces for monitoring and analysis.
+- Access advanced analytics and visualization capabilities through web-based interfaces for comprehensive monitoring and analysis.

-Get the ITRS Analytics license Copied
+Get your ITRS Analytics license Copied

 Note